Ophthalmalgia; Pain - eye

-This article discusses eye pain not caused by injury or surgery.
+This article discusses eye pain that is not caused by injury or surgery.

 Pain in the eye can be an important symptom of a health problem.
-Make sure you tell your doctor if you have eye pain that does not go away.
+Make sure you tell your health care provider if you have eye pain that does not go away.

-Tired eyes or some eye discomfort (eyestrain) is usually a minor problem and it will often go away with rest.
+Tired eyes or some eye discomfort (eyestrain) is most often a minor problem and it will often go away with rest.
 These problems may be caused by the wrong eyeglass or contact lens prescription.
 Sometimes they are due to a problem with the eye muscles.

 Many things can cause pain in or around the eye.
 If the pain is severe, does not go away, or causes vision loss, seek medical attention immediately.

 Some things that can cause eye pain are:

 Resting your eyes can often relieve discomfort due to eye strain.

 If you wear contacts, try using glasses for a few days to see if the pain goes away.

 Your provider will check your vision, eye movements, and the back of your eye.
 If there is a major concern, you should see an ophthalmologist.
 This is a doctor who specializes in eye problems.

 To help find the source of the problem, your provider may ask: